 \section{Discussion and Outlook}

-Endowing complex networks with the notion of distance provided tools and methods complementary to those inspired by classical statistical mechanics, paving the way for their geometrical characterization.
-Despite its recent inception, network geometry has already served as a remarkably successful pathway to harness the hidden forms and symmetries underlying many real-world systems, leading to a wealth of discoveries of both theoretical and practical importance.
-The selection of milestones presented in $\S\S$~\ref{sec:fractal}--\ref{sec:dynamics} offer a mature viewpoint from where to ponder on some emerging research directions and challenges lying ahead.\\
+Network geometry provides tools and methods complementary to those inspired by classical statistical mechanics in network science.
+Despite its relatively recent inception, network geometry has already served as a remarkably successful pathway to harness the observable and hidden forms of symmetries in many real-world systems, leading to a wealth of discoveries of both theoretical and practical importance.
+The selection of milestones presented in Sections~\ref{sec:fractal}--\ref{sec:dynamics} offers a mature viewpoint from where to ponder on some emerging research directions and challenges ahead.\\